AlcoholControls.com

 2. Slowly pull the handle horizontally (as illustrated) towards you until the far side of the keg is clear of the ground.
 Gently ease the keg back down and before it actually touches the floor, the contents will be shown by the pointer on the scale.

-SPECIAL BONUS: For a limited time, order Keg Check with our Draft Inventory Software and we'll include an Excel-based Bottled Beer Inventory Software at no charge!
+For a limited time, order the Keg Check Software and you will not only receive Draft Inventory Software but we will also include an Excel-based Bottled Beer Inventory Software at no charge!

 Sample Keg Check Software WORKSHEET Page